 An active lifestyle strengthens your cardiovascular activity.
 Simply put, there is less pressure on your blood vessels hence reduced blood pressure.

-Take a dance class, get out on that walking/biking path near you, go hiking, go cross country skiing, go skating, climb up the stairs, use that stationary bike that has been sitting around unused, attend an aerobics class or do some household chores.
+Take a dance class, get out on that walking/biking path near you, go hiking, go cross country skiing, go skating, climb up the stairs, use that stationary bike that has been sitting around unused, attend an aerobics class, join an online class, or do some household chores.

 Whatever your choice, just get moving with an active lifestyle.

 This herb is good for the heart and can be used for treating chest pain, irregular heartbeat and hypertension.
 It works by increasing the amount of blood pumped by the heart and widening the blood vessels.

 Be sure to consult with your doctor before taking hawthorn especially if you are on any medications.